rennitir08/d1-learn-sql-and-database/README.md

     select sum(quantity) from orders;
         2125
 # How much was spent on books? #
-    elect sum((items.price * orders.quantity)) as total from orders join items on items.id = orders.item_id where items.category like '%Books%';
+    select sum((items.price * orders.quantity)) as total from orders join items on items.id = orders.item_id where items.category like '%Books%';
         1081352

 # Simulate buying an item by inserting a User for yourself and an Order for that User. #